 - The right to get a substitute or helper to do the job;

 - Mutuality of obligations.

 - Part and parcel of the organisation;

 - Employee benefits;

 These are often matters of general employment law and not specific tax legislation.
 There is an enormous amount of Case Law in this area and the Taxman is not always right.
 They do not have the final say on whether somebody is caught by IR35 or not.
 We can argue your case for you.

 The cost of employees and employers national insurance if you get it wrong are considerable as well as interest and penalties.

 We can review your existing arrangements and give you our opinion on whether it will stand up to attack from the Revenue.
 We can help draft contracts for services to assist you and advise on how you can maximise your chances.

-Whatever your ambitions, we will commit to them wholeheartedly and deliver the premium service you deserve.
-Get in touch today to book a chat with the experts at Seagrave French.
+Whatever your ambitions, we will commit to them wholeheartedly and deliver the premium accountancy services you deserve.
+Get in touch today to book a chat with our chartered accountants in Nottingham at Seagrave French.